When to Call Your Physician:

 - If you think your water breaks, may be a big gush or a slow leak, note the color (should be clear).

-- Vaginal bleeding, please note if clots are present.
-(This is especially important if you have been diagnosed with Placenta Previa)
+- Spotting in early pregnancy or vaginal bleeding like a period or more, at any time.
+Please note if clots are present.
+(This is especially important if you have been diagnosed with Placenta Previa).

 - Abdominal pain.